 Attention-deficit/hyperactivity disorder (ADHD) is a common childhood disorder that, until recently, many believed dissipated after reaching the teen years or adulthood.
 However, research has shown that ADHD is a chronic disorder that affects millions of children, teens, and adults in the United States.
 This disorder can lead to a combination of problems within the lives of those affected by it, including impulsive behaviors, having trouble keeping attention, and hyperactivity.
 While all children can forget to do their homework, behave without considering the consequences of their actions, and struggle to stay concentrated at school, children and teens who have ADHD face challenges far greater than this.
-While this is often a lifelong disorder, children and teens who have ADHD are able to, with the proper medications and therapeutic interventions, learn to control their behaviors and lead a productive, happy life.
+While this is often a lifelong disorder, children and teens who have ADHD are able to, with the proper medications and therapeutic interventions provided by ADHD treatment facilities, learn to control their behaviors and lead a productive, happy life.

 If your teen or child has attention-deficit/hyperactivity disorder, you may feel as though your family unit is in an uphill battle.
 Between forgetting schoolwork, chores, and other responsibilities, you may be frustrated that your child forgets even the most simple of directions.
-Having ADHD may lead your child to engage in problematic behaviors, but that does not make him or her a “bad kid.”
+Having ADHD may lead your child to engage in problematic behaviors, but that does not make them a “bad kid.”
 The signs and symptoms of ADHD do vary throughout the ages, but here are some signs that your child may have ADHD:

 - Inattentive symptoms: does not pay attention to details, makes careless mistakes, appears not to listen when spoken to, has trouble following directions